sqrwf/openwrt-collectd-exec-dslstats/readme.md

 ## Notes

+* I am not aware of any other, more elegant way to reload the ACL than to reboot the system.

 * The script will collect additional data for Vectoring lines if a [build containing the fixes for Vectoring samples](https://git.openwrt.org/?p=openwrt/openwrt.git;a=commit;h=f872b966092ece5c0e2192e0d979a9eb69283f17) is used.
 In 21.02 and 22.03-RCs the statistics will show an empty graph for these values.